Why is "citizen" spelled this way?

 Step 3: Putting It All Together

-citizen- A person who legally belongs to a country.
+citizen- A person who legally belongs to a particular country.

 Spelling Notes